jhpyle/docassemble/_docs/api.md

    if the interview uses server-side encryption.
  - `variables` (optional): a [JSON] object where the keys are variable names and the values are the values those variables should have.
+   (If your request has the `application/json` content type, you do not need to convert the object to [JSON].)
  - `question_name` (optional): if set to the name of a question (which you can obtain from the `questionName` attribute of a question), it will mark the question as having been answered.
 This is necessary